hsanjuan/dccpi/README.md

 Features
 --------

+> You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.

+> Joe Armstrong

+`dccpi` is a minimal implementation which aims to offer the minimal support to control some trains and be easy to integrate in other projects.
+It is not a support-all, complex, multi-protocol, ui-included, buy-my-hardware solution.
+For this, there are better solutions like [RocRail](http://wiki.rocrail.net/doku.php), [JMRI](http://jmri.sourceforge.net/), [SPROG](http://www.sprog-dcc.co.uk/), [GertBot](http://www.gertbot.com/) etc.

-  * Easy to install and use (minimal setup, no big framework)
+  * Easy to install and use (pip module, minimal setup, no big framework)
   * Easy to integrate as building block
-  * Works on multiple RPi operating systems
+  * Should works on multiple RPi operating systems
   * Control DCC locomotives using plain Python!
   * Set speed (14, 28, 128 speed steps) and direction
   * Set FL (lights), F1-F4 functions